440 International Those Were the Days

 Last Date (facts) - Floyd Cramer

-A Thousand Stars (facts) - Kathy Young with The Innocents
+A Thousand Stars (facts) - Kathy Young and The Innocents

 Wings of a Dove (facts) - Ferlin Husky